 II.
 Intensive programme in Prague

-Monday 08/09 2025 CTS, Husova 4, Prague 1, 3rd floor (morning), Prague-Zlíchov (afternoon)
+Monday 08/09 2025 CTS, Husova 4, Prague 1, 3rd floor (morning) – access by the main entrance in Jilská 1, Prague-Zlíchov (afternoon)

 - 09:00–11:00 Anna Kvíčalová, Eliška Fulínová, Karolína Pauknerová.
 Introductory study group: The Anthropocene and its possible meanings.
 Group work, structured discussion.